lemoer/ff-wg-testenv/README.md

 This script supports three modes: `wg`, `wg+vxlan` and `wg+vxlan+batman`.
 In the first mode, it sets only a wireguard tunnel up.
 In the second mode, it additionally configures a vxlan on top of it.
 In the third mode, batman is added on top of the stack.

 The script always configures the IPs `192.168.122.1` and `192.168.122.2` on the top layer interfaces.
-So no matter which of the three modes you are using, you can always do iperf3 between the top layers.
+So no matter which of the three modes you are using, you can always do iperf3 between the top layers based on these two IPs.

 ## `wg`